bitovi/academy/src/technology-consulting/5-communication.md

 - **Clarify roles and expectations upfront:** Make sure everyone knows their responsibilities and how their work fits into the bigger picture.
 This reduces confusion and potential friction down the line.
 - **Facilitate open communication:** Create an environment where team members feel comfortable sharing ideas, asking for help, or raising concerns without fear of judgment.
-- **Offer help proactively:** Don’t wait for team members to struggle—offer assistance when you see someone might need it, even if they don’t ask.
+- **Offer help proactively:** Don’t wait for team members to struggle — offer assistance when you see someone might need it, even if they don’t ask.
 - **Foster a culture of shared credit:** When the team achieves success, recognize the contributions of all members, not just the most visible ones.
 - **Set clear goals and regularly check progress:** Ensure the team is aligned on short- and long-term objectives.
 Regular check-ins keep everyone on track and address issues before they become roadblocks.